mvl22/mapbox-gl-js-docs/docs/pages/api/index.md

 ```
 defaults, not ie 11
 ```
-This can be set in your project's `package.json` or in a `.browserslistrc` file.
+This can be specified in your project's `package.json` or in a `.browserslistrc` file.
 See [@babel/preset-env docs](https://babeljs.io/docs/en/babel-preset-env#browserslist-integration) for more details.

 ### Excluding GL-JS explicitly from transpilation